senkoz/kavita-egg/README.md

 # kavita-egg

-This is a egg for the software Pterodactyl that creates a server running Kavita.
-It should handle any library size as long as you give it the right specs, i have my 165 series library running it fine right now.
+This is an egg for the Pterodactyl software that creates a server running Kavita.
+It should handle any library size, as long as you provide the correct sepcs.
+I currently have my 165 series library running on it fine.

 Check out https://www.kavitareader.com/